a20351766/udo.1.4.0/docs/source/error-handling.rst

 General Overview
 ----------------
-Hyperledger Fabric code should use the vendored package **github.com/pkg/errors** in place of the standard error type provided by Go.
+Hyperledger UDO code should use the vendored package **github.com/pkg/errors** in place of the standard error type provided by Go.
 This package allows easy generation and display of stack traces with error messages.